ErinUntermeyer/romcom/README.md

 ---
-title: RomCom - Pair
+RomCom
 ---
+Erin Untermeyer and Brigette Doelp Pair-Project Mod 1

-## Learning Goals
+## Objective

 * Write clean, DRY JavaScript to store our data
 * Use a provided class by creating object instances using the `new` keyword